Eisenach: Middle Ages

 Eisenach's origin and early history is unknown.
-An 8th century Frankish settlement near Petersberg hill is regarded as the nucleus of Eisenach.
-However, there are no written sources about that early period.
+An 8th-century Frankish settlement near Petersberg hill is regarded as the nucleus of Eisenach; but there are no written sources about that early period.
 According to legend, Louis the Springer began in 1067 to establish Wartburg castle above the settlement.

-In 1080, the castle was first mentioned in a Saxon chronicle.
-Eisenach itself followed in a document dating to 1150 where it was referred to as "Isinacha".
-During the 1180s, the town was established by the construction of three independent market settlements around the Saturday's market (today's Karlsplatz), the Wednesday's market (today's Frauenplan) and the Monday's market (today's Marktplatz).
-Due to its convenient location at a bottleneck between the Thuringian Forest in the south and the Hainich mountains in the north, Eisenach benefitted from substantial west-east trade along Via Regia from Frankfurt to Erfurt and Leipzig and became a rich merchant town.
+In 1080 the castle was first mentioned in a Saxon chronicle.
+Eisenach itself followed in a document dating to 1150, where it was referred to as "Isinacha".
+During the 1180s the town was established by the construction of three independent market settlements around the Saturday market (today's Karlsplatz), the Wednesday market (today's Frauenplan), and the Monday market (today's Marktplatz).
+Due to its convenient location at a cross-roads between the Thuringian Forest in the south and the Hainich mountains in the north, Eisenach benefited from substantial east–west trade along Via Regia from Frankfurt to Erfurt and Leipzig, and became a rich merchant town.
 During the second half of the 12th century, the town walls were erected (the Nikolaitor is an important relict of this wall) and Eisenach got a planned grid of streets and alleys.
-In the late 12th century, the Wartburg became the main residence of the Ludowingians, making Eisenach a leading place in today's western Thuringia and northern Hesse, which also belonged to the Ludowingian landgraviate.
-In 1207, the legendary Sängerkrieg supposedly took place at Wartburg castle.
+In the late 12th century the Wartburg became the main residence of the Ludowingians, making Eisenach a leading place in today's western Thuringia and northern Hesse, which also belonged to the Ludowingian landgraviate.
+In 1207 the legendary Sängerkrieg supposedly took place at Wartburg castle.

-In 1221, St. Elizabeth married Landgrave Louis' IV and she lived in Eisenach or at Wartburg castle until 1228.
-Later, she became the patroness of Thuringia and Hesse.
+In 1221 St Elizabeth married Landgrave Louis' IV and lived in Eisenach or at Wartburg castle until 1228.
+Later she became the patroness of Thuringia and Hesse.

-In 1247, the Ludowingians died out which led to the War of the Thuringian Succession between the Wettins and Duchess Sophie of Brabant.
-As a consequence, the landgraviate was divided.
-Eisenach and the eastern parts went to the Wettins (later becoming Thuringia) and Kassel, Marburg and the western parts went to Sophie (later becoming Hesse).
+In 1247 the Ludowingians died out, which led to the War of the Thuringian Succession between the Wettins and Duchess Sophie of Brabant.
+As a consequence the landgraviate was divided.
+Eisenach and the eastern parts went to the Wettins (later becoming Thuringia) and Kassel, Marburg, and the western parts went to Sophie (later becoming Hesse).
 Eisenach kept a leading position among the Wettin's Thuringian cities by becoming their Oberhof (leading court), so that their law had to be derived from Eisenach's municipal law and disputes had to be resolved here.
 The confident citizens of Eisenach fought against the Wettin's rule to become a free imperial city between 1306 and 1308, but lost.
-In the 14th century various crises followed: in 1342, a big fire destroyed nearly all the buildings and the Black Death killed many inhabitants in 1349 and 1393.
-Since 1406, Eisenach was no longer a Wettin residence, which led to a decline in urban development.
+In the 14th century various crises followed: in 1342 a big fire destroyed nearly all the buildings, and the Black Death killed many inhabitants in 1349 and 1393.
+Since 1406 Eisenach was no longer a Wettin residence, which led to a decline in urban development.
 In 1485, in the "division of Leipzig", the town fell to the Ernestine line of the Wettins.